 To receive mailed notification of the winner and finalists, send a self-addressed stamped envelope.

-Results will be announced in late July 2014.
+Results will be announced in late summer.
 We notify all entrants in three ways:

 - Via postal mail to those who included a SASE with their manuscript.